A Lhasa Apso with a huge personality and lots of fur!

 The Story Behind Her Name

-Elsa was born in 2014, around the same time a certain Disney movie’s popularity was really snowballing… most people think that we named her after the character in Frozen but the truth is that her namesake is the heroine of another, true story dating back to the 1950’s.
+Elsa was born in 2014, around the same time a certain Disney movie’s popularity reached it's peak… most people think that we named her after the character in Frozen but the truth is that her namesake is the heroine of another, true story dating back to the 1950’s.

 When we were researching dog breeds, we learnt that Lhasa's are referred to as 'Apso Seng Kyi' which can be translated as "Bearded Lion Dog".
 As a child, I was given a copy of the book Born Free; the story of Elsa the lioness, who is adopted and raised by Joy and George Adamson.
 I found the story to be quite endearing and it’s always been one of my favourite books.
 As soon as a connection to lions was made I knew that ‘Elsa’ was going to be the perfect name.

-Of course, if you look at the true origin of the name ‘Elsa’ it’s simply a short form of ‘Elisabeth’.
+Of course, if you look at the true origin of the name ‘Elsa’ it’s simply a short form of ‘Elizabeth’.